akuafo/toukun/README.md

 ### Convert text to tokens and count them

 Counting tokens is the most common use case for using Tiktoken.
 It's used to ensure that input will fit within the context window and also to estimate OpenAI costs which are priced per token.

+Install the OpenAI Python package 'openai' to use the OpenAI API:

+    pip install openai

+You'll need to setup an OpenAI developer account.
+Then, add your developer key as an environment variable.
+Linux/Mac:
+    export OPENAI_KEY=your_key
+Windows:
+    set OPENAI_KEY=your_key)

 Run this script: